 How does swimming pool water turn green and exactly what are the consequences of swimming in a green pool?
+Why Does Pool Water Turn Green?
 Well there are many but first lets go over why your pool is green in the first place.
 The green you see in your pool is what as known as Algae.
 While generally Algae is harmless in a river, in a pool it is a different story.
 In a pool its either dark or light green and cloudy.
 We will explain why below.

 Why Does My Pool Turn Green?

 While there any many reasons why your pool would turn green, most of the time it is due to your pool pump not working and filtering the water.
+We also suggest you look how to clean a pool filter.
 There have been many stories of people going on holiday and their pumps dying, and then people come to fix the pump without turning it back on.
 We have also heard pools turning green after rain but we think that might be because water is running off into the pool.
 Another issue is your Levels may be incorrect or may need adjusting.

 If this has happened to you, the best thing to do is to "shock" the water with bleach and then vacuum up all the remaining dirt, pollen, leaves etc. You want to get rid of all algae.
 Normally shocking a pool can take 7 days but it is best to check your Levels to be sure when it is safe.
 Sometimes people ask why did my pool turn green after i shocked it?
 Well thats generally either incorrect shocking or using the wrong products!
 We suggest using CLOROX Pool & Spa Green Algae Eliminator (NOT BAKING SODA!) to shock the pool correctly!